kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :end-before: #HIDDEN_END_ehso

-This function takes one argument which is of type `~kwant.builder.Site`, from which you can get the realspace coordinates using ``site.pos``.
+This function takes one argument which is of type `~kwant.builder.Site`, from which you can get the real-space coordinates using ``site.pos``.
 Note that we use several global variables to define the behavior of `potential()`: `L` and `L_well` are variables taken from the namespace of `make_system`, the variable `pot`